cataseven/Statistics-Graph-Chart-Card/README.md

 1. You hover over Card A — the card shares the hovered moment (the timestamp) with the rest of the page
 2. Every other card with Tooltip Sync enabled listens for it
-3. If the group matches (or either card has no group), the receiving card moves its own crosshair and tooltip to that same moment
+3. If the group matches exactly, the receiving card moves its own crosshair and tooltip to that same moment.
+An empty group is a group in its own right: ungrouped cards sync only with other ungrouped cards, and never with a named group
 4. When you move the mouse away, all synced tooltips clear together

 Cards with different `hours_to_show` ranges still sync correctly — the shared language is the **timestamp**, not the pixel position.
 A card showing 24H and a card showing 7D will both jump to 2:35 PM if that's where your mouse is.